Nationals vs. Mariners Player Props Betting Odds

 France Stats

-- France has 81 hits with 21 doubles, seven home runs and 19 walks.
-He has driven in 34 runs with one stolen base.
+- Ty France has 82 hits with 21 doubles, seven home runs, 19 walks and 35 RBI.
+He's also stolen one base.

 France Recent Games